anvilproject/anvil-portal/content/overview/set-of-tools/jupyter.md

 ---
-blurb: "Interactive analysis with the python or R programming languages; the R environment includes a family of Bioconductor packages."
 carousel: true
+description: "Interactive analysis with the python or R programming languages; the R environment includes a family of Bioconductor packages."
 docType: "Tools"
 logo: ../_images/jupyter.png
 title: "Jupyter"